 If your rollover meets all of the IRS guidelines, the distribution will not be taxed, but you will still need to report the amount on your tax return.

-If you take a loan but do not make the payments on time, you will receive Form 1099-R. If this happens, the amount you failed to repay qualifies as a distribution and is reported in box 7 with code L.
+If you take a loan but do not make the payments on time, you will receive Form 1099-R. If this happens, the amount you failed to repay is considered a distribution, which you will have to report at tax time.

-If you withdraw money from a retirement account before you reach age 59 1/2, it is considered an early distribution and will be subject to 10% federal tax.
+If you withdraw money from a retirement account before you age 59 1/2, it is considered an early distribution and will be subject to an additional 10% federal income tax as a penalty.
 Some states also impose their own tax on early distributions.

 - Medical expenses exceeding 10% of your adjusted gross income (AGI)